MusclePete/Pilllinklauncher/README.md

 Run the Program (Windows):

-Double-click setup_and_run.bat in the folder, or open a Command Prompt (search for "cmd" in Windows), navigate to the folder with cd path\to\folder, and type:setup_and_run.bat
+Double-click setup_and_run.bat in the folder.
 The batch file will:
 Create a virtual environment (a safe space for the program’s tools) called venv in the folder.
 Install Gradio (the tool that makes the web form).